 What if the event is cancelled or I have to cancel my ticket?

-If you buy a ticket but the event is cancelled due to safety concerns or restrictions, I’ll give you the option to defer it to next year (if Trick or Retreat is planned for 2022) or refund you.
+If you buy a ticket but the event is cancelled due to safety concerns or restrictions, I’ll give you the option to defer it to next year (if Trick or Retreat is planned for 2024) or refund you if possible.

 If the event goes ahead but you are personally unable to attend due to illness, I’ll do my best to give you a refund.
 The same applies if you decide closer to the time that it is too unsafe to attend on the basis of current risk levels and your personal health.

 Please be aware that any refunds may take time to issue and/or have to occur in stages.
 Trick or Retreat is not intended to generate any profit, and by the end of August non-refundable venue fees (amongst other things) will have been paid.
-Unless the event is cancelled due to government-issued restrictions (which changes things), any refunds required from the beginning of September will probably be paid from my own pocket.
+As such, any refunds required from the beginning of September will probably be paid from my own pocket.